Trace: • box_tutorial

 Are there any restrictions?

-Not many.
-The unlimited storage can be used for BYU business or personal data.
+BOX can only be used to storage academic-related files.
 It is FERPA compliant.
 It is NOT HIPAA or ITAR compliant.
 HIPAA compliance is an add-on that BYU may purchase later, depending on demand.
 It does not look like ITAR is an option that will happen anytime soon.

 Please note, this is a cloud-storage solution, like Dropbox.
 It is NOT a cloud-backup solution, like CrashPlan.
 Box keeps a version history of your files and temporarily holds on to deleted files, but it is not considered an archive service.
 Please continue to use CrashPlan, Time Machine, etc. for your backups.

 Files and folders can be shared between Box users.
 For example, you could use Box to collaborate with someone outside the University.
 If they do not already have a Box account, they can sign up for a free one (which has a 10 GB quota).
 As long as you create and share the files/folders, this will not count against their quota.

 There are seven levels of permissions that can be granted to collaborators, from upload-only all the way to co-owner.
 (See chart below)

 It is important to note that when you share a folder, you set permissions on the shared folder, and any sub-items inherit their permission from the parent.
 Inheritance cannot be broken.
 For example, if you share a folder with a group, but want to limit the permissions of a sub-folder to a smaller sub-section of that group, you will not be able to do this.
 Instead, move the folder to the top level directory and share it separately.